-On or before the date set forth in the procedural schedule, the parties shall file post-trial reply briefs.
-The post-trial reply brief shall discuss the issues and evidence discussed in the initial post-trial briefs of each opposing party, following the general outline of the briefs as set forth in Appendix B. Reference to supporting authority for arguments shall include both the reference to a proposed finding of fact and reference to supporting authority in the evidence as illustrated in Rule 11.2.
+On or before the date set forth in the procedural schedule, each party shall file a post-trial reply brief together.
+The post-trial reply brief shall discuss the issues and evidence discussed in the initial post-trial briefs of each opposing party, following the general outline of the briefs as set forth in Appendix B.

 A reasonable page limit will be imposed on all post-trial reply briefs, which will be determined on a case-by-case basis.
+The formatting requirements detailed in Ground Rule 11.1 shall also govern.